Send device requests and events to your web service

 Last updated

-Ask a questionIn order for data from Blecon devices to be delivered to your cloud application, you will need to configure an event route for device events.
-Event routes allow specific events to be forwarded to a URL of your choosing.
+For data from Blecon devices to be delivered to your cloud application, you will need to configure an that delivers events to the desired destination,

-Everything that happens on Blecon is an Event.
-Events are produced when devices send requests and messages, but also when other things happen, like when the network spots one of your devices.
+Everything that happens on Blecon is an .
+Events are produced when devices send requests and messages and when other things happen, like when the network spots one of your devices.

-This guide will show you how to set up an event route to handle request messages and see the result on a external web endpoint.
+This guide will show you how to set up a Webhook Integration to capture requests and forward the result on an external web endpoint.

 Click on the URL to copy it to the clipboard.
 You will use this URL for your event route.